‘Ripley’s Believe It Or Not!’ Returns To TV This Summer And It Will Be Hosted By Bruce Campbell

 - “Forces of Nature”

-The Travel Channel is bringing some quality haunted programs to television and they are focusing on things they know audiences will love.
+The Travel Channel is bringing some quality haunted programs to television, and they are focusing on things they know audiences will love.
 As previously reported by The Inquisitr, this fall will see some popular ghost hunters return in a brand new series called Ghost Nation.
 With the reboot of Ripley’s Believe It or Not! hosted by Bruce Campbell, those with an affinity for the strange and unusual know which channel to watch.